Skip to content Skip to footer

 1. The University permits students to appeal their final letter grade of any course if they feel it is unfair or unjustified.
 As the initial step in the Grade Appeal Procedure, the student must seek a discussion with his or her course instructor.
 This must be done within a week of the grade posting.
 This discussion is intended to provide the instructor an opportunity to explain the reason for the grade and to provide the student with an opportunity to indicate possible errors or misjudgments in the assignment of the grade.
 Frequently, a discussion with the instructor resolves the appeal.

-3. Grade appeals will be investigated by an Academic Affairs Committee, which may come to the decision that the given grade should stand, or that the grade received is unfair or unjust, in this case, the Committee will determine the appropriate mechanism for awarding the final grade.
-Students submitting a Grade Appeal Form will be informed in writing of the Committee’s decision on their appeal in a timely fashion.
-Decisions reached by the Committee are final and binding.
+• Appeals regarding grades will be investigated by the Academic Affairs Committee, which consists of the program heads and head of Student Affairs.
+The committee may come to the decision that the given grade should stand, or that the grade received is unfair or unjust, in this case, the committee will determine the appropriate mechanism for awarding the final grade.
+Students submitting a Grade Appeal Form will be informed in writing of the committee’s decision on their appeal in a timely fashion.
+Decisions reached by the committee are final and binding.
 Documentation of the final decision and all related materials will become part of the student’s official academic record.
 Students appealing a grade should note the following:

-● The Director of Education looking into the appeal will not place his or her judgment over the Instructor except in clear and solid cases.
+• The education coordinator will not place his or her judgment over the instructor except in clear and solid cases.

 Satisfactory Academic Progress

-1. Students’ academic progress will be evaluated at the end of every term, starting in the third term of their studies.
+1. Students’ academic progress is evaluated at the end of every semester (after completion of courses 3, 6, 9, and the Capstone Project course).
 For each evaluation point, a minimum standard of satisfactory academic progress (“the Academic Standards”) is defined in each of the following three parameters:

-4. A student that is under Academic Probation and in the consecutive evaluation point he or she meets or exceeds the Academic Standards will be returned to a status of a regular student.
-If the student under Academic Probation doesn’t meet or exceed the Academic Standards in the consecutive evaluation point he or she will be dismissed from the University.
+• A student that is under Academic Probation and in the consecutive evaluation point he or she meets or exceeds the Academic Standards will be returned to a status of a regular student.
+If the student under Academic Probation doesn’t meet or exceed the Academic Standards in the consecutive evaluation point, he or she will be dismissed from the University.

-6. The University reserves the right to place a student on Academic Warning or on Academic Probation and the right to remove a student from Academic Warning or on Academic Probation based on his or her academic development, notwithstanding the Academic Standards.
-Student Services will send emails to students notifying them that they failed to meet the Academic Standards within 30 days of every evaluation point.
+• The University reserves the right to place a student on Academic Warning or on Academic Probation and the right to remove a student from Academic Warning or on Academic Probation based on his or her academic development, notwithstanding the Academic Standards.
+Student Affairs department will send emails to students notifying them that they failed to meet the Academic Standards within 30 days of every evaluation point.

 Academic Freedom